 Chicken adobo is the quintessential Filipino dish.
 To be honest, it wasn’t really one of my favorites until I moved away from the Philippines.
 Back then, my favorites were bistek, fried bangus (milkfish), and sinigang (the Philippine equivalent of tom yum).
-But when you are away from home for so long, you develop heightened cravings for the dishes that easily assuage pangs of homesickness, and for me, adobo is one of those dishes.
+But when you are away from home for so long, you develop heightened cravings for the dishes that easily assuage pangs of homesickness.
+For me, adobo is one of those dishes.
 There is no way to prevent the aroma of this dish from filling your home, and all of a sudden, my house smells just like the one where I grew up, almost 10,000 miles away from many, many years ago.
 Continue reading My Quick and Easy Chicken Adobo

 1. Pretty colors can sometimes be a guide to creating new recipes.

 Disclaimer: The above title is in no way announcing a post on how to shoot self-portraits.
 Thank you for your attention.

 This morning, I was browsing the Food Photography and Styling group at Food Blog Forum (if you’re a food blogger or contemplating venturing into it, I highly recommend joining the community).
 One of the discussions started was about submitting photos to Taste Spotting and Food Gawker (if you’re a food eater or contemplating venturing into the vicious cycle of ogle-rumbling tummy-cook-eat-ogle again, I highly recommend browsing those sites).